spedepekka/edenblue-android/README.md

-# edenblue-android
+# Edenblue for Android

-Edenblue - Android client for Edenred lunch card system
+Edenblue - Better Android client for Edenred lunch card system

+## Future features

+* Remember username and password
+* Show balance with 0 to 1 clicks
+* App widget

+## TODO

+* Implement the features above
+* Release the app to Google Play

 ## Edenblue family